Massachusetts Steamship Authority hit by cyberattack

 CLICK HERE TO GET THE FOX NEWS APP

-The Steamship Authority tweeted that a team of IT professionals are currently assessing the impact of the attack.
-The company says it will provide additional information once an initial assessment is completed.
+Current ferry operating schedules are available on the Steamship Authority's social media pages.

-The Steamship Authority is making current ferry operating schedules available on its social media pages.
+The Steamship Authority continues to work internally with federal, state and local authorities, to determine the extent and origin of the attack and will provide additional updates as they become available.